Can Credit Card Debt Be Rolled into My Mortgage?

 If you’re not struggling that much to make your current payments, then the risk is probably pretty minimal – logically, you should be able to make an even smaller combined payment each month.
 If you’re struggling significantly, however, to the point you’re missing payments, you need to take a hard look at whether or not the new proposed payment is really going to work that much better for you.
-Depending on how much you’re struggling, you owe it to yourself to weigh all available options, including debt management, debt settlement, and potentially bankruptcy.
-It’s not a bad idea to discuss your situation with a nonprofit credit counselor first to get an unbiased perspective on your situation.
+Depending on how much you’re struggling, you owe it to yourself to weigh all available options, including nonprofit credit counselor first to get an unbiased perspective on your situation.

 After weighing the pros and cons, if you feel that rolling your credit card debt into your mortgage is something that will work for you, here’s what you need to know:

-- Set a goal for paying off your mortgage just as you would your credit cards.
+- Stick to your plan.
+Set a goal for paying off your mortgage just as you would your credit cards.
 If your budget allows, make an effort to pay more than your regular payment every month so you can get it paid off sooner.

 Refinancing your home to pay off credit card debt is risky, but it can be done, and in the right circumstances it can be an effective tool to help manage debt.
 Be sure to look at all your options before making the move though, there may be a better way to pay off your debt that won’t put your home at risk.